 Temporal Proximity in Texas Dram Shop Cases

-When a bar's unlawful alcohol service ends up leading to an accident where someone is injured, the Texas Dram Shop Act permits victims to hold the bar liable for injuries that arise from the bar's over-service.
-Such cases are referred to as dram shop cases.
-Often in these cases, the difference between a victim receiving compensation and a bar escaping liability is what is known as temporal proximity.
+When a bar's unlawful alcohol service ends up leading to an accident where someone is injured, the Texas Dram Shop Act permits victims to hold the bar liable for injuries that arise from the bar's over-service through what's known as a dram shop claim.
+In these cases, the difference between a victim receiving compensation and a bar escaping liability is the success or failure of a defense based on temporal proximity.

 Temporal proximity can greatly complicate a dram shop case.
 Furthermore, dram shop cases aren't something that all firms have experience successfully handling.
 The attorneys at Grossman Law Offices have won hundreds of alcohol related cases, and we'd like to share some of the things we've learned with you.
 There are many factors that impact how a dram shop case will play out, and the role temporal proximity arguments plays in them.